News Counter-Strike 2 21 May 2026, 01:303 min read

 Intelligence Summary

-• Valve responds to New York’s lawsuit over Counter-Strike 2 loot boxes, denying illegal gambling claims and damages.
+• Valve responds to New York’s lawsuit, which labels Counter-Strike 2 loot boxes as illegal gambling.

 Timeline